There are lots of opportunities in the sales sector for those with good customer service skills so take a look at what roles are on offer…

 There's often the opportunity to specialise within a certain sector or niche industry, or you could recruit those already in employment for a headhunting agency.
 Explore the recruitment consultant role and read our 5 tips for a successful recruitment career.

 Call centre manager

-These jobs are usually based within large, open offices and with a lot of calls to make you can expect the environment to be noisy and the work fast-paced.
+These jobs are usually based within large, open offices and with lots of calls to make, you can expect the environment to be noisy and the work fast paced.
 The motivation and retention of staff will also likely be on your remit as a call centre manager.